Scabies Cases in Schools and Nursing Homes: Should We Worry?

 Few official data but hints

 The last communication from a public body on this topic is from 2011.
-In a report covering several regional surveys, Public Health France noted an increase in the incidence of scabies during the period 2008–2010, estimated at 350 cases per 100,000.
-Each resident year
+In a report covering several regional surveys, Public Health France noted an increase in the incidence of scabies during the period 2008–2010, with the incidence estimated at 350 cases. per 100,000 inhabitants per year.

 “Scabies occurs in ‘mini-epidemics’ in communities: retirement homes, hospital services, schools, nurseries…episodes of scabies are regularly reported,” the health insurance website suggests.